 XML Web Services Publishing and Deployment

-Deploying a Web service involves copying the .asmx file and any assemblies used by the Web service not shipping as a part of the.NET Framework into a virtual directory on a Web server.
-For more information about how to deploy a Web service, see Deploying XML Web Services.
+Deploying a Web service involves copying the .asmx file and any assemblies used by the Web service not shipping as a part of the Microsoft .NET Framework into a virtual directory on a Web server.
+For information on how to deploy a Web service, see Deploying XML Web Services.

 Web Service Discovery

 Web service discovery is the process of locating and interrogating Web service descriptions, which is a preliminary step for accessing a Web service.
 Through the discovery process, Web service clients can learn at design time that a Web service exists, what its capabilities are, and how to properly interact with it.